MS81: IBM MQ Internet Pass-Thru

 MQIPT can be used with the IBM Network Dispatcher, to provide enhanced availability and load balancing across many servers.

-These modes of operation of MQIPT give greater flexibility to the connection of WebSphere MQ channels through a variety of firewall and network topologies and facilitates many application models - particularly in the B2B environment.
+These modes of operation of MQIPT give greater flexibility to the connection of IBM MQ channels through a variety of firewall and network topologies and facilitate many application models - particularly in the B2B environment.

-MQIPT does not require any changes to WebSphere MQ application code, and only a minor modification to the hostname/port setting in MQ channel definitions.
+MQIPT does not require any changes to IBM MQ application code, and only a minor modification to the hostname/port setting in MQ channel definitions.

 Skill Level Required

-This SupportPac should be installed by a WebSphere MQ system administrator or network administrator.
-Configuration and implementation of this SupportPac requires a basic understanding of TCP/IP networking and a knowledge of internet firewall administration.
+This SupportPac should be installed by an IBM MQ system administrator or network administrator.
+Configuration and implementation of this SupportPac requires a basic understanding of TCP/IP networking and a knowledge of Internet firewall administration.

 New in this Release